What is a menstrual cycle?

 People assigned female at birth get their first period around puberty.
 Although there’s no way to tell when you will start menstruating because everybody develops at a different pace, many people can expect to get their first period between 10 and 15 years old.
 Some start earlier or later than that however.

 Throughout the menstrual cycle, the hormones in your bodies are constantly changing.
-These hormones cause the lining of the uterus (or womb) to build up.
-The lining is built up so that a fertilized egg can attach to the womb and start growing inside.
+At the beginning of your cycle, some hormones cause the lining of the uterus (or womb) to build up.
+The lining is built up so that if one of your eggs is fertilized and you get pregnant, the uterus will be strong enough to carry the fertilized egg as it grows.
 When there’s no fertilized egg that attaches to the uterus, then the lining breaks down and causes you to bleed.

 This cycle occurs every month and can cause you to experience different types of physical, mental, and emotional symptoms.